helrond/songs/_posts/2019-08-19-chasing_the_sun.md

 Went into the mountains
 To find the highest peak
 Got lost down in the valley
-That's where I feell asleep
+That's where I fell asleep

 <div class="chorus">
 Light travels east to west<br/>
-Rivers run where there is less<br/>
+Rivers are dispossessed<br/>
 All the time you take you will never lose<br/>
 Wherever you are headed, the journey it finds you
 </div>